Comedy scriptwriter of A Monk’s Tale – and much more!

 What books have you read recently that you would recommend?

 I wish I could make myself read more fiction, because I always enjoy it when I do.
 (Favourite novel ever is Three Men in A Boat, if you’re wondering) I’m trying to make sure I read the New Testament properly this year.
 A chapter or so a day so it’s manageable.
 I’ve just finished The Righteous Mind by Jonathan Haidt which has been really interesting, as has The Road To Somewhere by David Goodhart which is in a similar vein.
-(David will be discussing this book at the Festival on Thursday 19 October at 6pm)
+(David discussed this book at the 2017 Festival)

 Who proved trickier for you as a sitcom writer – Miranda or Martin Luther?